How to treat a ruptured disc

-As we grow older, the discs of cartilage in our spines dehydrate, turning from spongy and pliable to dry and brittle.
-The outer wall of the disc, known as the annulus fibrosus, can then become susceptible to bulging and cracking.
-If the wall cracks, the inner jelly-like material of the disc (nucleus pulposus) may seep out into the spinal canal, a condition known as a ruptured disc.
-This condition is also frequently called a herniated or torn disc.
-If the disc material impinges upon the spinal cord or nerve root, symptoms of pain at the site of impingement — as well as pain, cramping, weakness, numbness, and tingling in the limbs — may occur.
+As we grow older, the spinal discs that cushion the vertebrae dry out, turning from flexible to dry and brittle.
+The outer wall of the disc can then become susceptible to bulging and cracking.
+If the wall cracks, the inner material of the disc can push out into the spinal canal, resulting in a ruptured disc.
+If the disc material causes nerve compression, symptoms of pain at the site of impingement — as well as pain, cramping, weakness, numbness and tingling in the limbs — may occur.

 Specific ruptured disc treatments

 Nonsurgical and surgical treatments for a ruptured disc can vary depending on the location of the disc in the spine, how severe your pain is and whether or not you have any existing health conditions.
 Always consult your doctor before starting any course of treatment.
 The following conservative treatments may be initially recommended by your physician upon diagnosis of a ruptured disc:

 - Medication.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are often recommended for treating ruptured disc pain.
 NSAIDs such as ibuprofen, naproxen and aspirin can help minor bouts of pain, as well as reduce inflammation if taken regularly over a period of time.

 - Physical therapy.
 A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your neck or back pain.
 A ruptured disc might also benefit from the light aerobic and stretching exercises included in physical therapy.